 Omkar Mahajan, Editor in Chief

 Omkar is a fourth year pursuing degrees in International Studies-Political Science and Economics.
-With interests in Buddhism, Middle Eastern and South Asian politics, and human rights affairs, he joined Prospect as a staff writer to further his interests about the changing world and to be surrounded by like-minded people.
-He has aspirations to someday attend law school and later work in either politics or international affairs.
+With interests in Buddhism, Middle Eastern and South Asian politics, and human rights affairs, he joined Prospect in 2014 as a staff writer to further his interests about the changing world and to be surrounded by like-minded people.
+He has aspirations to someday attend law school and later work in either academia or international affairs.
 In his spare time, he enjoys playing basketball, going to the gym, eating different cuisines, and traveling.

 Andrew Muse-Fisher, Chief of Staff